Tanz0rz/haxe-fmod/docs/getting-started.md

     `linux` is the Kore C++ target. `linux-hl` builds the same game as HashLink instead, and Kore compiles it to a native executable.
 For the HashLink targets, set `HAXEFMOD_KHA_HL=1` in the environment before khamake.
 The library then compiles its HashLink binding into the executable instead of the C++ one.
 On the other platforms the khamake targets are `osx`/`osx-hl` and `windows`/`windows-hl`.
 Pass the platform name to the [stage command](guides/tools-cli.md#stage).

     The stage target is `cpp` for every native Kha build, the HashLink ones included.
 The binding is inside the executable either way, so no hdll or VM is involved.
 Only the FMOD libraries need staging.
-Copy your banks to `assets/fmod/Desktop` next to the executable and start it through the `run.sh` the stage command wrote there.
+Copy your banks to `assets/fmod/Desktop` next to the executable.
+On Linux start it through the `run.sh` the stage command wrote there.
+On macOS and Windows the libraries resolve next to the executable, so start it directly.

     You hear your event as soon as the window opens.
 A silent run with a clean build points at missing banks.
 The console output names the failing path when `FmodManager.EnableDebugMessages()` is on.